cesarnr21/.magma/README.md

 - [ ] Adding/removing a plugin
 - [ ] Adding a project or archiving a project from the root of the vault to the `archive` folder.

-When tagging a commit for the `.obsidian` repository, do something like
+When tagging a commit for the `.magma` repository, do something like
 ```bash
 obsidian config version 0.1.0
 - added plugin from <github>